Ofelia

 How to Pronounce Ofelia

 Our model has identified 5 different pronunciations for the name Ofelia.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 43.9% confident that Ofelia is pronounced as oh-FEEL-yuh.
-The next most likely pronunciation is oh-FEHL-yuh, at 17.1% confidence.
+Our model is 43.9% confident that Ofelia is pronounced as oh-FEEL-yuh, which has 3 syllables.
+The next most likely pronunciation is oh-FEHL-yuh, at 17.1% confidence, with 3 syllables.

 oh-FEEL-yuh (3 syllables)